 Communicating the value of the environment

-- The West of England Nature Partnership has commissioned a set of Ecosystem Service Maps using the SENCE tool.
+- The West of England Nature Partnership has commissioned a set of Ecosystem Service Maps using a proprietary analytical tool called SENCE.
 These show a selection of environment assets across the region and the services they provide.
 The maps are likely to be used as a key piece of environmental evidence for a regional strategic planning document.
 For more on the West of England LNP go to their website.

 - Tees Valley Nature Partnership have similarly produced Natural Networks Opportunity Maps with a view to informing future planning and development decisions.
 Follow this link to the Tees Valley LNP website.